-- Where an outlet is not drawing any power, the state will be set to idle and the icon will be highlighted blue - Where a device is connected to an outlet and drawing power, the state will be set to connected and the icon will be highlighted green - Where a device is connected and an overcurrent has been detected, the state will be set to warning and the icon will be highlighted red
+- Where an outlet is not drawing any power, the state will be set to idle and the icon will be highlighted blue - Where a device is connected to an outlet and drawing power, the state will be set to connected and the icon will be highlighted green - Where a device is connected and a warning has been triggered, the state will be set to warning and the icon will be highlighted red.
+This also occurs on the USB-A outlets:

-When an outlet of the PWR8IEC enters a warning state, the outlet will be turned off and highlighted in red.
+When an outlet of the PWR8VDC enters a warning state, the outlet will be turned off and highlighted in red.
 This is triggered by abnormal voltage or current on the outlet.
 When attempting to power on the outlet, a warning dialog will be shown allowing for the warning to be cleared and the outlet to resume normal operation: